 Let’s break down these science sections with their complex names into subjects that you would study in college:

-While most of the classes above are classic pre-med courses, the MCAT also tests topics that are often not covered in basic science courses.
-Therefore, we also recommend that you take and master the following courses:
+While most of the classes above are classic pre-med courses, the MCAT also tests topics often not covered in basic science courses.
+Therefore, we also recommend you take and master the following courses:

-Not sure if your classes cover enough of the MCAT information?
-It might be worth looking into MCAT prep courses!
+That said, your college classes might not cover all the MCAT content you need to master.
+That’s why it’s worth looking into MCAT prep courses!
 Schedule a free MCAT consultation with an MCAT Advisor to explore your options!
-Or get started with a free account to access a study planner, flashcards, and practice test.
+Or get started with a free account to access a study planner, flashcards, a free practice test, and more!